OrionReed/tldraw-physics/README.md

 # tldraw physics
 This repo demonstrates a simple physics integration with [tldraw](https://github.com/tldraw/tldraw).
 It uses [Rapier](https://rapier.rs), a rust-based physics engine compiled to [WASM](https://webassembly.org).
 It also uses a simple PoC 'Collections' system for TLDraw which can be found [here](https://github.com/OrionReed/tldraw-physics/tree/main/tldraw-collections).
-Try it out in your browser **[here](https://orionreed.github.io/tldraw-physics/)**
+Try it out [in your browser](https://orionreed.github.io/tldraw-physics/).

 https://github.com/OrionReed/tldraw-physics/assets/16704290/0967881e-1faa-46fb-8204-7b99a5a3556b